Blinks - NSF REU - BEACON Internship Program

 George, Sophie B., Fox, Colleen & Wakeham, Stuart 2008.
 Fatty acid composition of larvae of the sand dollar Dendraster excentricus (Echinodermata) might reflect FA composition of the diets Aquaculture 285: 167-173.

-Tanya Pia, Tiffany Johnson, and George, Sophie 2012.
+Tanya Pia, Tiffany, Tiffany and George, Sophie 2012.
 Single and multiple fluctuations in salinity affect growth, development and metamorphosis of the sea star Pisaster ochraceus.
 Journal of plankton research 34:590-601.

 Sam Bashevkin, Daniel Lee, Paul Driver and Sophie George.
 Vertical distribution of brachiolariae larvae in haloclines is influenced by prior exposure to low salinity.
 In prep. (past Blinks-REU scholars or grad students in bold).